-- (a) Indirect-drive machines, utilizing vee belts, tooth drive belts, or chain drives, shall include not less than three belts or chains operating together in parallel as a set.
+- (a) Indirect-drive machines using vee belts, tooth drive belts, or chain drives shall include not less than three belts or chains operating together in parallel as a set.
 Belt and chain drive sets shall be preloaded and matched for length in sets. - (b) Belt sets shall be selected on the basis of the manufacturer's rated breaking strength and a safety factor of 10.
-Chain and sprocket sets shall be selected on the basis of recommendations set forth in the Supplementary Information section of ASA B29.1, using a service factor of 2.
+Chain and sprocket sets shall be selected on the basis of recommendations set forth in the Supplementary Information section of ASME B29.1, using a service factor of 2.
 Offset links in a chain are not permitted.
-Chain drives and belt drives shall be guarded to protect against accidental contact and to prevent foreign objects from interfering with drives.